alanng10/Human/Docue/a.md

 # Human

-Human is most general and most level live.
+Human is park live.

-Human mind is most general and most level mind.
+Human mind is park mind.

-Human can do most general and most level anything.
+Human can do park anything.

 The word "human" is park word for live entity.